open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

 ## 4. Sync Your Fork

-1. Retrieves any changes from the remote repository named `upstream` to your local repository, allowing you to see updates without merging them into your own work.
+1. Retrieves any changes from the remote repository named `upstream` to your local repository:

    ```bash
    git fetch upstream